-Veterans using their G.I. benefits to attend GSPIA should know that the University of Pittsburgh participates in the Yellow Ribbon Program.
+Veterans using VA education benefits that attend GSPIA will received the in-state tuition rate.
 Students in all degree programs are eligible.
-Visit the Office of Veterans Services for more information (www.veterans.pitt.edu), and see GSPIA’s website for veterans’ resources (http://www.gspia.pitt.edu/ProspectiveStudents/Admissions/VerteransResources/tabid/1305/Default.aspx)
+Visit the Office of Veterans Services for more information (www.veterans.pitt.edu), and see GSPIA’s website for veterans’ resources. (http://www.gspia.pitt.edu/ProspectiveStudents/Admissions/VerteransResources/tabid/1305/Default.aspx)

 Special Academic Partnerships and Scholarship Guarantees

 Peace Corps Coverdell Fellows Program.
 All RPCVs who are successfully admitted are automatically considered for a minimum $5,000/year renewable scholarship, as long as they earned at least a 3.4 undergraduate GPA and enroll full-time in the MPA, MID, or MPIA programs.
 Students who receive the scholarship are designated as “Coverdell Fellows” and, like all fellows in this nationwide program, are asked to complete an internship serving the community.
 Up to 6 Coverdell Fellows can be named every year.